dotnet/upgrade-assistant/docs/design/Pre-UpgradeAnalysis.md

 ## Surface unsupported API categories:
 If any of the projects use API categories that are not supported in target .NET version like  WCF server APIs, AppDomain creation, WebForms, etc., surface the information to the user.
-**Out Of Scope** : This step will provide a detailed unsupported API list, only the categories that could make the scope of the upgrade process large for the customers.
+**Out Of Scope** : This step will not provide a detailed unsupported API list, only the categories that could make the scope of the upgrade process large for the customers.

 # Analysis for multiple solutions or services: